Miracle (Celine Dion album)

-Miracle is the ninth English-language and twenty-first studio album by Canadian singer Celine Dion, released by Columbia on 11 October 2004.
+Miracle is the twenty-first studio album and ninth English-language album by Canadian singer Celine Dion, released by Sony Music on 11 October 2004.
 It is a concept album credited to Dion and Australian photographer Anne Geddes.
 The songs were produced by David Foster.
-Miracle topped the chart in Canada and Belgium Wallonia, and reached top five in the United States, United Kingdom, France and the Netherlands.
-It was certified Platinum in the US, and Gold in various countries.
+Miracle topped the chart in Canada and Wallonia (Belgium) and reached top five in the United States, the United Kingdom, France, and the Netherlands.
+It was certified platinum in the US and Canada, and gold in various countries.

 Content and release

 Miracle is a part of a CD-and-book multimedia collection, with Dion's music providing the soundtrack to Geddes's pictorial book celebrating the joy of babies.
 The songs were produced by David Foster, who had not worked with Dion since 1999.

 Among tracks on the album are cover versions of John Lennon's "Beautiful Boy", Louis Armstrong's "What a Wonderful World", Roberta Flack's "The First Time Ever I Saw Your Face", Johannes Brahms's "Brahms' Lullaby", Nancy Wilson's "If I Could", Henri Salvador's "Le loup, la biche et le chevalier (une chanson douce)", and Carol Welsman's "Baby Close Your Eyes".

 All other tracks are original songs such as the title track, which was written in 2001 for A New Day Has Come to celebrate the birth of Dion's son René-Charles, but the song was never published on that album.

 Some tracks were previously released on Dion's albums, including "Brahms's Lullaby" on These Are Special Times and "The First Time Ever I Saw Your Face" on All the Way...
 A Decade of Song.
 Live performances of "If I Could" and "What a Wonderful World" were available on A New Day...
 Live in Las Vegas.
 "A Mother's Prayer" is a solo version of "The Prayer", a duet with Andrea Bocelli from These Are Special Times.
 "Le loup, la biche et le chevalier (une chanson douce)" was performed live by Dion and Henri Salvador in October 2003, during the taping of 1 fille & 4 types TV special.
 However, this duet version was not included on any album.

 Miracle was released in three different formats: CD; CD/DVD plus 60-page booklet; and 180-page hardcover book plus CD/DVD.
 "Je lui dirai", available previously on 1 fille & 4 types, was included as a bonus track in Francophone countries.